KenanAegean/PixelArt-Maker/README.md

 ### Saving the Output with Transparency
 The output is automatically saved as a PNG with a transparent background.
 If needed, you can modify the `output_path` variable in the script to specify a different output location.

-## License
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute it.